ARE YOU READY FOR A JOB AS ALIFE SCIENCE LABORATORY ASSISTANT (LSLA)? Certificate of Specialization (CS)

 STLCC’s Life Science Lab Assistant Advisory Committee brings together top industry professionals.
 Members serve for two-year renewable terms, and STLCC’S faculty works hand-in-hand with this elite group to evaluate and update our curriculum, stay up-to-date on the latest innovations, and promote networking.

-The Life Science Lab Assistant program is offered at our BRDG Park campus.
-In addition students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.
+Life Science Lab Assistant classes are offered at our BRDG Park site.
+Students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.